justsimransingh/JAVA-Programs/README.md

 22.Find second maximum value from an array

 23.Suppose you have an array like {20,6,40,15,5,7} and the output should be {0,1,0,0,0,1}

+24.Sum of n natural numbers using recursion

+25.Fibonacci series using recursion

+26.Prime numbers using recursion

+27.Factorial using recursion